frederik-j-jensen/EvolutionOfTrust/EvolutionOfTrust/README.md

 # EVOLUTION OF TRUST
-By Frederik J. Jensen, 2022
+By Frederik J. Jensen, 2023

 Based on "The Evolution of Trust" (https://ncase.me/trust/)

-# BACKGROUND
+# Purpose

 When I came accross "The Evolution of Trust" years ago I was quite taken with both the model and how it is presented.
 You know, "I wish I had done that" kind of thing and I returned to the website every once in a while over the years.